ADVERTISEMENT

 The setup for testing the best digital pianos for beginners (Photo: Tim Stöckinger)

-Corresponding to the video test series “Digital Piano for Beginners” there are buyers’ guides and reviews on pianoo.com.
-We filmed these tests with Yacine Khorchi and posted them on our YouTube video channel.
-Next to looking at the main features of the instruments, Yacine gets to the bottom of the three most important test criteria: the feel of the piano, the sound, and the functions that are useful for learning the piano.
+On pianoo.com, you’ll find buyer’s guides and reviews corresponding to the “Digital Piano for Beginners” video test series.
+The videos, filmed with Yacine Khorchi, are available on our YouTube video channel.
+Not only does he consider the main features of the instruments, but Yacine also gets to the bottom of the three most important test criteria: the playing feel of the piano, the sound, and the learning and practice features.

-Yacine gives a detailed demonstration of each instrument so you can get a good impression of the sound characteristics.
-In the test videos, you’ll mostly hear the sound played through audio or headphone outputs.
+Yacine gives a detailed demonstration of each instrument to give you a good impression of the sound characteristics.
+In the review videos, you’ll mostly hear the sound through audio or headphone outputs.

 “Sounds good – but which digital piano wins the test marathon?”
 While this is an understandable question, it is actually quite difficult to answer.
 After all, everyone has very individual ideas of what makes a piano the best digital piano for beginners.
 Preferences are unique and vary greatly: Do you need a stage piano because you would like to play in a band?
 Or do you intend to use it at home only?

-And what’s the point of an instrument that is a winner in terms of functionality – i.e. simply on paper – but that you don’t really like the sound and feel of?
-The video test reports deal with the question of whether the instrument is actually suitable for learning the piano.
+And what’s the point of an instrument that is a winner in terms of functionality – i.e., simply on paper – but that you don’t really like the sound and feel of?
+The video test reports deal with the question of whether the instrument is truly suitable for learning the piano.
 To a greater or lesser extent, this applies to every test candidate.

 We have three favorites from this test marathon: the GEWA PP-3, the Kawai ES-120, and the Yamaha P-145 – these had the perfect combination of keyboard, piano sound, speaker sound, and technical features.